 - Key Revocation is achieved by issuing a security warning to blacklist the keying material.
 For example, key revocation in PKI is accomplished by adding the certificate serial number in the Certificate Revocation List (CRL), which is a cryptographic list of revoked certificates.
 An alternative online mechanism is the Online Certificate Status Protocol (OCSP).

 The key(s) has been deleted.
 All archives of its existence also have to be deleted.
 Key metadata elements are sometimes retained for review/inspection.
 But it can be a security risk to store the metadata of keys (compromised or deleted) that someone can track which keys transitioned through a normal life-cycle and which ones were compromised at some time during their life-cycle.

 This article has highlighted the requirements of the PCI DSS standard which are required for key management.
 A key management lifecycle according to the NIST standards is also explained in detail which can ensure the proper generation & protection keys, the practice of authentication, revocation, and erasure, eventually protecting the whole key lifecycle management in compliance to PCI DSS.
-Putting these functionalities and features all together, requires an enterprise-level crypto key management system.
+Putting these functionalities and features all together, requires a banking grade crypto key management system.

 References and Further Reading